psxvoid/note-lenses/README.md

 # Note Lenses

+Important: "Note Lenses" is an independent fork of the original "Notebook Navigator" project and not affiliated with or endorsed by it.

+## Overview

 This repo contains an experimental Excalidraw and PDF featured image support that does not exist in the original project (as well as some other improvements).

 Another notable difference is that resized featured images/previews (including for regular images) are not stored on a file system as files, instead they are stored in indexeddb.